Mandrake-Lee/WAVE300/README.md

 `/lib/firmware/contr_lm.bin`
 `/lib/firmware/Progmodel_*.bin`

+You can retrieve these from:
+1. your running stock firmare
+2. using fmk (firmware-mod-kit) to extract them from a stock firmware image
+3. Retrieving them from a GPL dump of your image

 Check README_FW in /lantiq_fw for help.
+They may need to be renamed, you will see in kernel log if it doesn't find an adequate firmware image.

 ## Load driver
 Bring those files to your platform (router, embedded system, etc) and